Rastriya Prajatantra Party Nepal: Unification, 2015–2016

 When the party joined the government of Khadga Prasad Oli, Bikram Bahadur Thapa and Kunti Devi Shahi became state ministers.

 On 21 November 2016, Rastriya Prajatantra Party Nepal and Rastriya Prajtantra Party announced their unification.
 The new party retained the name of Rastriya Prajatantra Party.
 The new party had a total strength of 37 in the Parliament of Nepal becoming the fourth largest party.
 Kamal Thapa was elected chairman of the party in a special general convention in Kathmandu in February 2017.

-Revival, 2022-present
+Revival, 2022–2025

 On 13 February 2022, Kamal Thapa who had prior made a declaration of leaving Rastriya Prajatantra Party made a press release about joining the Rastriya Prajatantra Party Nepal soon as the national president of the party.
 After the revival, the party left the agenda of Constitutional monarchy which the party had taken as its ideology for a long period.
 The main agenda of the new party remains Hindu nationalism or Hindutva.

+2025 Gen Z uprising and reunification

+Following a shift in Nepal's political landscape triggered by a youth-led "Gen Z" uprising in September 2025 and impending parliamentary elections, the two major pro-monarchy forces intensified efforts to consolidate their base.
+On 27 November 2025, the Rajendra Lingden-led Rastriya Prajatantra Party (RPP) formed a dialogue committee—composed of senior leaders Buddhiman Tamang, Bikram Pandey, and Dhruba Bahadur Pradhan—to pursue alliances with like-minded nationalist groups.
+This prompted corresponding merger talks from the Kamal Thapa-led Rastriya Prajatantra Party Nepal (RPP-Nepal).
+On 24 December 2025, Lingden and Thapa signed an initial unity agreement at the RPP central office in Dhumbarahi, culminating in a formal joint declaration of reunification on 31 December 2025.
+This merger effectively reversed a 2021 schism where Thapa had walked out to revive RPP-Nepal after losing the party chairmanship to Lingden.